 August may be a key month for many of Edinburgh's festivals, however the autumn months also have their fair share!

-Celebrate the best of oral traditions and cultural diversity at the Scottish International Storytelling Festival from the 20–31 October.
-Or, if gin is your thing, you can stimulate your senses at the Gin Festival, taking place on from 6-8 October, or for vegans or those looking to explore vegan food, there's the Scottish Vegan Festival on 22 October.
+Celebrate the best of oral traditions and cultural diversity (including Samhuinn - pictured) at the Scottish International Storytelling Festival from the 18-31 October.
+Or, if coffee is your thing, you can stimulate your senses at the Edinburgh Coffee Festival, taking place on from 5 October, or find your next favourite "fromage" at CheeseFest on 9 November at the Royal Highland Centre.

 New seasons mean discovering new seasonal produce, and there's no better time to try something new than in the harvest season!
 Farmers' markets are a huge part of Edinburgh's culture, with lots happening across the city every weekend.

 A crisp autumn day wouldn’t be complete without a visit to the one of Edinburgh local farmers’ markets where you can enjoy the sights, sounds, smells, and eats at the city’s farmers market.

 5. Enjoy Doors Open Days

 For one weekend, many of Edinburgh’s most famous, remarkable or secret landmarks, museums and houses open up their doors as part of Doors Open Days on the 28-29 September - all completely free of charge.